 - (b) Handguns in all categories may be held with one or both hands, at the shooter's discretion, but only the strong hand may be used to cock the hammer on a revolver. - (c) The weak hand may only be used to support the handgun.
 Cocking a revolver with the weak hand will result in a three-point penalty being assessed during the Championship computations for anachronistic practice.
-Exemptions for physical impairment shall be granted upon request. - (d) Cap-and-ball revolver shooters may use more than one preloaded but uncapped revolvers or cylinders for reloads during the stage, but these revolvers or cylinders must be capped on the clock. - (e) All handgun reloads, unless otherwise allowed herein, will be with loose ammunition (i.e., no loading aids). - (i) Mauser C96 pistols are allowed stripper clips for reloading due to inherent safety/design considerations. - (f) Pistol Ammunition - (i) Maximum velocity will not exceed 1200 FPS - (ii) Only lead bullets will be used at G.A.F.
+Exemptions for physical impairment may be granted upon request. - (d) If a shoulder stock is attached to a pistol at any point during a Muster, that pistol is considered a carbine for that entire muster. - (e) Cap-and-ball revolver competitors may carry 2 charged and capped revolvers if so desired, in addition to staging additional uncapped revolvers or cylinders as needed. - (f) All handgun reloads, unless otherwise allowed herein, will be with loose ammunition (i.e., no loading aids). - (i) Mauser C96 pistols are allowed stripper clips for reloading due to inherent safety/design considerations. - (g) Pistol Ammunition - (i) Maximum velocity will not exceed 1200 FPS - (ii) Only lead bullets will be used at G.A.F.
 Musters - g) Military Category Handguns - (a) Military Category competitors may use any handgun, or reproduction thereof, used by the Victorian era military between 1860 and 1900.
 Percussion ignition is allowed. - (b) Handguns will be of military specification (MIL-SPEC) or configuration, with no changes to the stock, sights, or mechanical function. - (i) Adjustable sights are prohibited except on original military handguns originally issued with adjustable sights - (c) No external or internal modifications to the handgun is allowed except that springs may be replaced/lightened and existing parts may polished to improve trigger pull.
 Parts may be only replaced to repair or return to the firearm to MIL-SPEC. - (d) Handguns used in the Military categories should be of the same type issued when the rifle was in use; i.e., a Colt Model 1873 revolver with a Springfield Model 1873 carbine or rifle. - (i) The G.A.F. recognizes that some handgun/rifle combinations may be difficult to impossible to achieve and allows reasonable substitutions.
-Officers of the period were allowed to purchase their own sidearm(s), and some enlisted men did so as well.
+Officers of the period were allowed to purchase their own sidearm(s), and some enlisted men did so as well. - (e) Any military issued handgun in an appropriate MIL-SPEC caliber for that pistol is authorized (such as the French 8mm, the Russian Nagant .32s, and the Mauser .30 in the C96).

-- (e) Any military issued handgun in an appropriate MIL-SPEC caliber for that pistol is authorized (such as the French 8mm, the Russian Nagant .32s, and the Mauser .30 in the C96). - (i) There is no minimum bore diameter for a military-issue handgun in a Mil-Spec caliber. - (ii) Calibers with a demonstrated military usage (such as a documented handgun and caliber used by a serviceman) may be used, but the competitor is responsible for supplying such documentation on request. - h) Civilian Category Handguns - (a) Civilian Category competitors may use any firearm, or reproduction thereof, in use between 1860 and 1900. - (i) The Ruger Blackhawk or Super Blackhawk does not fit under this ruling nor does a Colt New Frontier.
+- (i) There is no minimum bore diameter for a military-issue handgun in a Mil-Spec caliber. - (ii) Calibers with a demonstrated military usage (such as a documented handgun and caliber used by a serviceman) may be used, but the competitor is responsible for supplying such documentation on request. - h) Civilian Category Handguns - (a) Civilian Category competitors may use any firearm, or reproduction thereof, in use between 1860 and 1900. - (i) The Ruger Blackhawk or Super Blackhawk does not fit under this ruling nor does a Colt New Frontier.
 ONLY the Vaquero is considered a reproduction as far as we're concerned. - (b) Handguns will be of common commercial configuration, with no changes to the stock, sights, or mechanical function. - (c) No external or internal modifications to the handgun is allowed except that springs may be replaced/lightened and existing parts may polished to improve trigger pull.
-Parts may be only replaced to repair or return to the firearm to original specifications. - (i) Adjustable sights are prohibited except on original military handguns originally issued with adjustable sights - (d) Civilian handguns will have a minimum bore of .357.
+Parts may be only replaced to repair or return to the firearm to original specifications. - (i) Adjustable sights are prohibited - (d) Civilian handguns will have a minimum bore of .357.